 There are rumors that if you get it in your eyes, it can cause blindness.
-We're not going to put that theory to the test.)
+(We're not going to put that theory to the test.)

-Now, the toxic plant is usually listed as noxious weed in most states and is illegal to transport.
-The good news is this plant is easy to spot.
-Its main stem is often characterized by purple and red blotches and topped with huge white flowers.
-It can grow over 10 feet tall and nearly 5 feet across.
+Thankfully, this plant is easy to spot.
+Its main stem is often characterized by purple and red blotches, and it is topped with huge white flowers.
+True to its name, giant hogweed can grow over 10 feet tall and nearly 5 feet across.
 If you find one, it might be best to report it to your state's wildlife department.

-The Manchineel Tree
+8. The Manchineel Tree

 Hippomane mancinella, aka the manchineel tree, is one toxic plant you never want to encounter, as it can kill you in more ways than one.
 Even Christopher Columbus feared it enough to call it "manzanilla de la muerte," or "little apple of death."

 Just about everything on this tree is deadly.
 The fruit, despite looking and tasting like an apple, causes gastroenteritis and internal bleeding, and can cause your throat to close up.

 But wait, that's not all.
 It's milky-white sap contains a natural organic compound known as phorbol, which causes painful blistering and burning of the skin.
 And it doesn't take much.
 Even standing under a manchineel during a rainstorm is bad—the rain can wash the sap off the tree and onto your skin, like the acidic blood of the xenomorph creatures in the "Alien" movies.
 Yikes.